EthereumAIFoundation/explorer/web3j-app/docs/source/ens.rst

-Ethereum Name Service
+EthereumAI Name Service
 =====================

-The `Ethereum Name Service (ENS) <https://ens.domains>`_ provides a human readable names to identify addresses on the Ethereum network.
+The `EthereumAI Name Service (ENS) <https://ens.domains>`_ provides a human readable names to identify addresses on the EthereumAI network.
 It is similar to the internet's domain name service (DNS) which provides human-readable domain names which are mapped to IP addresses.

 In the case of ENS, the addresses are either wallet or smart contract addresses.

-E.g. instead of using the wallet address *0x19e03255f667bdfd50a32722df860b1eeaf4d635*, you can use *web3j.eth*.
+E.g. instead of using the wallet address *0x19e03255f667bdfd50a32722df860b1eeaf4d635*, you can use *web3j.eai*.

 Usage in web3j